Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model

-Therefore, a scaling transformation can applied post-estimation in order to recover the correct interpretation of the discrimination parameters:
+Therefore, a scaling transformation can be applied post-estimation to recover the usual interpretation of the discrimination parameters:

-where $\m{Q}$ is a diagonal matrix of the standard deviations for $\ve{\theta}(s)$.
-This transformation leads to a new vector of latent abilities $\m{Q}^{-1}\ve{\theta}(s)$ with unit variances and discrimination parameters $\ve{a}^\tr\m{Q}$ with the usual interpretation as in item factor analysis, see Section \ref{sub:scaling_samples_for_interpretation} for further details.
+where $\m{Q}$ is a diagonal matrix containing the standard deviations of $\ve{\theta}(s)$.
+This transformation yields a new vector of latent abilities $\m{Q}^{-1} \ve{\theta}(s)$ with unit variances and rescaled discrimination parameters $\ve{a}^\tr \m{Q}$, restoring the standard interpretation \citep[see][\se S2.4]{chacon-montalvan2025supplement}.